 Employers must ensure that all staff are provided with training and guidance in how to lift and carry items of weight safely.
 Such training is known as manual handling training and by providing such assistance and support to employees, employers can minimise the risks of injury.

 Employees who have not been given manual handling training are likely to use poor lifting techniques, be unable to identify items that require more than one person to lift, or have access to the necessary equipment.
-Therefore they are exposed to the risk of suffering a slipped disc injury at work.
+Therefore they are exposed to the risk of suffering a slipped disc or other back injury.

 What should I do if I have suffered a slipped disc at work?